KlasJet airline crews arrest becomes a part of the football game

 In the late evening of June 30th, the KlasJet crew was detained at the Charleroi Airport without any reason.
 The distressed crew members were not allowed to contact anyone, their phones were taken away and the crew were brought for interrogation.
 The crew were denied the fundamental human rights to contact anyone, request legal support and give testimony in their native language.
 This exhausting three hours-long show did not materialise in any reasoning or explanations from the authorities.

 As those attacks materialising in a form of a never-ending torrent of e-mails, threatening requests, inspections and physical interrogations of the crews continues for weeks already, and all our repetitive inquiries for authorities to clarify legal grounds of their actions were ignored.
-No information on the matter was provided to The Aviation Factory.
-Hence, The Aviation Factory ask Belgium legal bodies, involved in the process, to provide information on the legal basis of such detention.
+No information on the matter was provided to The Aviation Factory or Klasjet.
+Hence, The Aviation Factory and Klasjet ask Belgium legal bodies, involved in the process, to provide information on the legal basis of such detention.

 For long years the team was transported to matches by Brussels Airlines with economy class aircraft.
 So it’s not a surprise that world-class leading footballers decided to move to an experienced and VIP service-oriented sports teams carrier – KlasJet.
 As soon as the contract was signed, both KlasJet Airlines and the football team were immediately placed under immense pressure from various Belgium authorities.